endlos99/xdt99/doc/MANUAL.md

 This warning lists all symbols imported by `REF`, for which no external symbol defined by `DEF` was found.
 Since all unresolved symbols are E/A utility functions, and we are creating object code for E/A option 3, we can ignore this warning.
-In all other cases, this warnings indicates an error that might crash our program.
+In all other cases, this warning indicates an error that might crash our program.

+On Linux and macOS platforms, all warnings and errors are _colored_ by default.
+Irrespective of platform, the use of color can be turned on or off by using the color options `--color on` or `--color off`, resp.
+(Technical note: Colors require so-called ANSI escape sequences, something that Windows `cmd.exe` only started to support very recently.)

 ### Creating Program Images